BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

   - `opened_at` *LSPS0.datetime* Datetime when the opening transaction has been published.
   - `open_transaction`: *string* TXID of the opening transaction.
   - `scid` *LSPS0.SCID or null* Short channel id.
-    - MUST be null before the channel is confirmed onchain.
+    - MUST be null before the channel is confirmed on-chain.
   - `expires_at` *LSPS0.datetime* Ealierst datetime when the channel MAY be closed by the LSP.
     - MUST respect `channel_expiry_blocks`.
     - MAY overprovision.